Pharmaceutical Affairs Act

 Article 71-1

-The methods and methodologies, items and scope to be checked, and fees for test checks and inspections, and other matters requiring compliance for import of medicaments as set out in the preceding paragraph shall be prescribed by the central competent health authority.
+The methods and methodologies, items and scope to be checked, fees for test checks and inspections, and other matters requiring compliance for the import of medicaments as set out in the preceding paragraph shall be prescribed by the central competent health authority.

 Article 72